tommasomoretti/nameless-analytics-reporting-tables/README.md

 # Reporting tables

-The Nameless Analytics reporting tables is a set of tables in BigQuery where users, sessions and events data are stored.
+Nameless Analytics reporting tables are a set of tables in BigQuery where user, session, and event data are stored.

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).